 When a customer service agent is struggling to find an answer, pair them with a more experienced agent who can teach them how to use the search tool.
 Make sure that when people are searching, they’re finding results, and then they’re sharing those results with customers.

-An Insight Panel is a tool that brings the information from your unified index into the customer service agent’s flow of work.
+An Insight Panel is an AI search feature that brings the information from your unified index into the customer service agent’s flow of work.
 Powered by artificial intelligence, these panels show what a customer did on your website before submitting a case.
 This includes content consumed, so the agent doesn’t make the mistake of suggesting something a customer has already tried.

 Insight Panels also make relevant information instantly accessible in the context of a given case, reducing the laborious process of manual searching and the confusion of toggling between windows or flipping between tabs.